-Scranton will receive \$2,607,130.00 in CDBG funds, \$643,932.00 in HOME funds and \$235,909.00 in ESG funds for the FY 2020 program year.
-The City's FY 2020 program year begins on January 1, 2020 and concludes on December 31, 2021.
-The City has projected its funding allocations will remain relatively constant over the five-year Consolidated Plan period.
+The City of Scranton will receive \$2,804,130 in CDBG funds, \$643,392 in HOME funds, and \$235,909 in ESG funds for the FY 2020 program year.
+Scranton anticipates that is will reveice \$42,000 in CDBG Program Income and \$25,000 in HOME Program Income.
+The City's FY 2020 program year begins on January 1, 2020 and concludes on December 31, 2020.
+The City has projected its funding allocations will remain relatively constant over the Five Year Consolidated Plan period.
 All allocations will be used to support activities that provide decent, safe, sanitary accessible and affordable housing, a suitable living environment for residents of the City and economic opportunities benefiting low- and moderate-income persons.
 When opportunities arise, the City applies to other State or Federal Agencies or Authorities as well.
-The Department of Community and Economic Development (DCED) in the Commonwealth of Pennsylvania is a major potential funding source.